MirkMart/Lab_CompGeno/2024/09_GeneAnnotation_functional_enrichment/README.md

 ### Get GO terms from protein sequences

 GOterms annotation can be performes with a graet variety of programs.
 [PANNZER](http://ekhidna2.biocenter.helsinki.fi/sanspanz/) and [eggNOG mapper](http://eggnog-mapper.embl.de/) are two common online tool.
-They are often reduntant, so we will annotate our proteome using the command line program [InterProScan](https://interproscan-docs.readthedocs.io/en/latest/index.html).
+They are often reduntant, so we will annotate our proteome using the command line program [InterProScan](https://interproscan-docs.readthedocs.io/en/latest/index.html). unfortunately, this cannot be done on the server we are currently using, so as soon as you have your longst_sequence file ready give it to the tutor to perform the annotation.

 ```bash
 /home/PERSONALE/dbs/interproscan-5.65-97.0/interproscan.sh -i <LONGEST_PROTEINS_INPUT> -goterms -pa -b <OUTPUT-FILE-BASE> -cpu <N_CPUS>